panva/node-oidc-provider/docs/configuration.md

 ### extraParams

-Pass an iterable object (i.e. Array or set of strings) to extend the parameters recognised by the authorization endpoint.
+Pass an iterable object (i.e. Array or set of strings) to extend the parameters recognised by the authorization and device authorization endpoints.
 These parameters are then available in `ctx.oidc.params` as well as passed to interaction session details

-affects: authorization, interaction
+affects: authorization, device_authorization, interaction

 default value:
 ```js